puzzleVerma/BTP/README.md

 # Welcome to my BTech Project!

 Hi!
 I'm **Prajjaval**, senior undergrad at IIT Jodhpur!
-I have done this project "Detection of defects in ball bearings using Machine Learning" under the supervision of our professor, **Dr B Ravindra**.
+I have done this project "Detection of defects in ball bearings using Machine Learning" under the supervision of our professor, **Dr B Ravindra** alongwith **Priyanka**.